Back to previous page

 Once you reach the shores of Samurai Beach, you'll know that day 1 is almost done.
 Please note that Samurai Beach is clothing optional and also permits 4WD vehicles on the sand.
 Climb up Middle Rock and follow the track away from the beach to end the day with a relaxing overnight stay at one of the holiday parks or accommodation options at One Mile.

-Although there are no dinner options at One Mile you can order takeaway food to be delivered while you put your feet up and enjoy a well-earned rest.
+If you're staying at One Mile be aware that there are limited dinner options available year-round.
+You could order takeaway food to be delivered while you put your feet up and enjoy a well-earned rest.
 Or you might opt to take a short drive by bus, taxi, or car to one the many restaurants at Nelson Bay, Shoal Bay, or Anna Bay.

 Walkers leaving Zenith Beach with Tomaree Head Summit in the background.
 Credit: Remy Brand © Remy Brand